 Cabin Air Filter (a.k.a.
 Dust and Pollen Filter)

-There are tons of options for cabin air filters, but mainly you’ll find the standard paper element style (like the OEM one that came with the car), or one that is charcoal activated and/or baking soda to help with reducing odors in the cabin.
+There are tons of options for cabin air filters, but mainly you’ll find the standard paper element style (like the OEM one that came with the car), or one that is charcoal activated and/or with baking soda to help with reducing odors in the cabin.
 Here are some of the most popular aftermarket ones on Amazon costing around $10-$15:

 ECOGARD XC36080 Premium Cabin Air Filter